 Mother’s Day is a rather uneventful holiday at my house.
 It always has been and I suppose I’m ok with that.
-Hubs did step it up a bit this year with the ‘leave mommy alone and let her have a break today’ and I really don’t ask for anything more.
-I did sneak out alone to pick up groceries (being able to order online and pickup at the store is the best thing ever!) and decided to make a quick stop at our local Michael’s Crafts before I grabbed the groceries.
+I do occasionally get the ‘leave mommy alone and let her have a break today’ and I really don’t ask for anything more.
+I did sneak out alone to pick up groceries (being able to order online and pickup at the store is the best thing ever!) and decided to make a quick stop at our local craft store before I grabbed the groceries.

-Truth be told, my quick stop at Michael’s became more of an hour long adventure.
+Truth be told, my quick stop in crafting heaven became more of an hour long adventure.
 That’s the status quo for me and craft stores though.
 There’s never a quick trip.

 This was so easy and only cost me around $20 (yay, coupons!).